 Worse than constant updates is REAL spam — the kind that gets sent straight to junk.

-A community that doesn’t know who their members is one that isn’t going to last, but there ways to predict the motivations of potential community members and what you can offer them to help them meet their goals.
+A community that doesn’t know who its members are is one that isn’t going to last, but there are ways to predict the motivations of potential community members and what you can offer them to help them meet their goals.

 Here are four questions you need to ask yourself to succeed in building a community.